 #4 CANVAS Syndrome

-CANVAS is an acronym used for cerebellar ataxia (CA), peripheral nerve damage (N), and vestibular areflexia (VA).
+CANVAS stands for cerebellar ataxia (CA), peripheral nerve damage (N), and vestibular areflexia (VA).
 Any of the 3 conditions could cause vertigo and other vestibular problems.
 Having all 3 issues is rare but can cause some serious balance issues.

 #5 Cervicogenic Dizziness

 Most of the time, doctors do not make the connection between neck pain and vertigo.
-Vertigo patients often complain of neck pain as well, and when the two are related, it is called cervicogenic dizziness.
-This is when vertigo or other vestibular problems are rooted in issues of the neck, like an upper cervical misalignment.
+Vertigo patients often complain of neck pain as well.
+Existence of neck pain and dizziness are cervicogenic dizziness.
+This is when vertigo or other vestibular problems resulted from issues of the neck, like an upper cervical misalignment.
 A misalignment like this can be the underlying cause of many vertigo conditions (like BPPV and Meniere’s disease).

 #6 Post-Concussion Syndrome

-Vertigo is one of the top symptoms following a head injury, and it may be connected to the central nervous system.
+Vertigo is one of the top symptoms following a head injury.
+It may originate from the central nervous system.
 Another possibility is that the ear was affected by the injury, either by the impact or swelling resulting from the impact.
 When a person experiences whiplash with a head trauma, there is also a high probability that the upper vertebrae of the spine have been affected.
 The vertebrae may be putting pressure on the spinal cord and brainstem, hindering proper communication between the body’s systems that are essential for balance.

 #7 Mal de Debarquement

-This term literally means “disembarkment sickness” and it is used to describe the phenomenon people experience when they still feel the movement of a boat, car, plane, train, or amusement park ride, even after disembarkment.
+This term literally means “disembarkment sickness” and it describes the phenomenon people experience when they still feel the movement of a boat, car, plane, train, or amusement park ride, even after disembarkment.
 When talking about any kind of false sensation of motion, it is considered a vertigo condition.

 #8 Migraine Associated Vertigo